Baking Soda is a Natural Remedy for Heartburn

-While baking soda can be a quick and easy way to relieve heartburn, it's important not to take too much, as it could be harmful for your health.
+While baking soda can be a quick and easy way to relieve heartburn, it's important not to take too much.
+In case of acid reflux, it's best to see a doctor.

-Did you know that baking soda can be useful for combating heartburn?
-For hundreds of years, people have used this product to reduce excess stomach acid, indigestion and stomach upsets.
+Did you know you can use baking soda as a natural remedy for heartburn?
+For hundreds of years, people have used this product to reduce excess stomach acid, indigestion, and stomach upsets.
 However, it’s an ingredient that should be used with caution, and in moderate quantities.

 If it doesn’t close properly, the stomach contents can start to move back up toward the esophagus.
 This partially digested material can irritate the esophagus, causing heartburn and other symptoms in the upper digestive tract.